Best Viewpoints in the Dolomites Without Hiking

 • One of the most recognisable views in the Dolomites

-• Plenty of places to sit and just take it all in
+• Plenty of places to sit and take in the scenery

 This is a perfect first-day outing if you’re staying in Val Gardena.